Trauma & the Holidays: Navigating Difficult Emotions

 The holidays often reintroduce us to:

-Old survival strategies that feel misaligned with the life we’re trying to build
+• Old survival strategies that no longer serve the life we’re building

 This time of year can act like a mirror, reflecting not only who we are, but who we were, what we’ve lost, and how much we’ve carried.